-- A substituted player may come on to replace a player who has been injured as a result of foul play.
-If the team chooses to replace a player injured from foul play with a fresh reserve, or if the foul play happens before any player is tactically substituted, then the team doesn't gain any advantage from this Law change.
-In many Australian competitions with Rolling Substitution this will have no effect. - If a try is scored close to time expiring, so long as the conversion is kicked (boot striking ball) before time expires, there will be a restart.
-A team may decline to take the conversion so long as they indicate this before time expires.
-In this case, there will be a restart.
-The kicking team cannot kick the ball out on the full or not 10 metres etc to end the game.
-The game will continue with appropriate sanction options given to the non-kicking team. - If a player, in tackling an opponent, makes contact with the ball and the ball goes forward from the ball carrier's hands, that is a knock-on.
-If a player rips the ball or deliberately knocks the ball from an opponent's hands and the ball goes forward from the ball carrier's hands, that is not a knock-on. - The mark for all FKs and PKs awarded within 5 metres of a goal line is now 5 metres back from the goal line.
-Previously this was only true for an attacking team's mark within 5 metres of the defending team's goal line.
+- A tactically replaced player may come on to replace a player who has been injured as a result of foul play.
+If the team chooses to replace a player injured from foul play with a fresh reserve, or if the foul play happens before any player is tactically replaced, then the team doesn't gain any advantage from this Law change.
+In many Australian competitions with Rolling Replacements this will have no effect. - If a try is scored close to time expiring, so long as the conversion is kicked (boot striking ball) before time expires, there will be a restart. - A scrum, lineout or restart kick following a try or touch down, awarded before time expires, must be completed and the ball returned to open play.
+This includes when the scrum, lineout or restart kick is taken incorrectly. - If a penalty is kicked into touch after time has elapsed (either half-time or full-time), without touching another player, the throw-in is taken and play continues until the next time the ball becomes dead. - Any Penalty Try now = 7 points.
+No conversion attempt will be taken.